NYC Rent vs. Buy Calculator

 Renters typically pay less per month, and the savings can be; invested.
-To sign a lease, the renter must pay; the first month’s rent and security deposit and usually are required to have renters insurance.
-There is also the potential for, usually annually, which is generally about 3%.
+To sign a lease, the renter must pay; the first month’s rent and security deposit and usually require renters insurance.
+There is also the potential for, usually annually, about 3%.

 Our buy vs. rent calculator is excellent and helps determine how long it would take to own your home before making financial sense.
 This year, the median for New York City was 4.9 years, at 7.4 years in Manhattan, 4.4 years in Brooklyn, and three years in Queens.
 There are also wide variations from the differing neighborhoods.
 It is a complicated calculation, with assumptions including investment rates of return and home price appreciation.
 If you are not mathematically inclined and find all of that too difficult, there is a more straightforward approach.

-If you plan on being in the city for only a short period, renting is almost certainly the better option.
+If you plan on staying in the city for only a short period, renting is undoubtedly the better option.
 Mainly due to the flexibility and closing costs.
 But, if you plan on staying in the same place for several years, it would be wise to do a back-of-the-envelope calculation.
-Factors to consider are the home price, how long you plan on staying, and the interest rate on your mortgage.
+Factors to consider are the home price, how long you plan to stay, and the mortgage interest rate.

-A simple example, with a $1.5 million purchase price, placing a 20% deposit, the mortgage is $1.2 million, and the monthly payment (principal and interest) is about $5,400 and assuming a 3.5% interest rate.
+A simple example is a $1.5 million purchase price, placing a 20% deposit, the mortgage is $1.2 million, and the monthly payment (principal and interest) is about $5,400, assuming a 3.5% interest rate.

 There are maintenance/standard common charges and utilities if this is a co-op or condo.
 If these come to $2,500, your monthly cost is $7,900.